-THIS EVENING’S PERFORMANCE is not an online or streaming project it is an event taking place on phone lines.
-Over three evenings in early summer 2020 you are invited to call a number and connect to a real live person, someone who is part of one of the postponed or cancelled opera productions.
-This person will be your usher, guiding you round sounds from the performance they are involved in.
-This event is participatory and no doubt rather joyfully chaotic.
+THIS EVENING’S PERFORMANCE was not an online or streaming project it was an event that took place on phone lines.
+Over three evenings in early summer 2020 people were invited to call a number and connect to another real live person, someone who was part of one of the postponed or cancelled opera productions.
+This person was their usher, guiding them round sounds from the performance they are involved in.

-However, this idea of linking listeners and the world of opera by telephone is far from new.
+What interested me particularly was trying to create a setting in which personal connection could occur and the telephone seemed an ideal candidate.
+The idea of linking listeners with the world of opera by telephone is far from new.
+This is not the first piece of work where I use this technology , but it is far older than my own explorations.
 In fact, I first came across it when reading a biography of the writer Marcel Proust.
 Just over 100 years ago Proust was living in Paris, spending most of his time in a cork lined room to keep the noise out, writing his masterwork In Search of Lost Time.
 He did let some sound in though – Proust was a Theatrophone subscriber.
 This meant he was able to connect live to the Paris Opera and a variety of other Paris theatres from his bedside phone.
-His favourite telephone opera and one he repeatedly dialled in for, was Debussy’s Pelléas and Mélisande, with Scottish soprano Mary Garden as Mélisande (see Jean-Yves Tadié’s biography of Proust for more detail).
+His favourite opera on the phone and one he repeatedly dialled in for, was Debussy’s Pelléas and Mélisande at the Paris Opera .

 The Theatrophone service in Paris was not unique.
 There was the Electrophone in London and in Budapest the Telefon Hírmondó was a first telephone newspaper, bringing news and entertainment to its subscribers as did the Araldo Telefonico in Rome.
 However, with the advent of radio broadcasting and the phonograph all of these services ceased in the 1920s.

-Fast forward to the present day and throughout Europe we are in, or emerging from, our own isolations.
-All of us who can, have moved our work, activities and social lives online.
-The outpouring of culture through streaming has been amazing, hope giving and encouraging.
+Fast forward to the spring 2020 and throughout Europe we were in, or emerging from, our own isolations.
+All of us who could, moved our work, activities and social lives online.
+The outpouring of culture through streaming was been amazing, hope giving and encouraging.

-For those of us whose homes are connected we have a feast of content to choose from.
-Here in Scotland as I write, we are entering our 9th week of lockdown, day 57 in which video conferences and online quizzes are just the norm.
-However, one of the things that hasn’t moved online so easily is a feeling of connection.
-People talk about Zoom fatigue as we grapple with the situations that these new encounters throw up – our screens freeze, that weird delay in response where our brains wonder if what we’ve said has been received in the way it was meant.
-The muted microphones of multi user calls don’t give us a sense of connected silence or concentration, but instead it’s more of a vacuum.
-At the same time as being isolated, our homes and home lives are on display to our work colleagues in ways we couldn’t have imagined before.
-How to position that camera best so that the mess of my life doesn’t influence what I want this video call to be about…?
-All of our social roles are suddenly taking place from the kitchen table, it can feel invasive.
+For those of us whose homes are connected there was a feast of content to choose from.
+Here in Scotland, at the time of the first evening of THIS EVENING’S PERFORMANCE at the end of May, it was our 9th week of lockdown, day 57 in which video conferences and online quizzes were just the norm.
+However, one of the things that didn’t move online so easily was a feeling of connection.
+People talked about Zoom fatigue as we grappled with the situations that those new encounters threw up – the frozen computer screen, the weird delay in response where we are forced to wonder if what we have said has been received in the way it was meant.
+The vacuum silence of multi user, muted microphones that doesn’t give us a sense of connected silence or concentration.